-James 3:11 Does a spring supply to a fountain both fresh [ γλυκύς (glukús): "sweet" (KJV) i.e., "potable" ] and bitter water?
+James 3:11 Does a spring supply to a fountain both fresh [γλυκύς (glukús): "sweet" (KJV) i.e., "potable"] and bitter water?

-Is it possible for a fig tree to produce the fruit of an olive tree, my fellow believers, or a grape vine the fruit of a fig tree?
+v.
+12 Is it possible for a fig tree to produce the fruit of an olive tree, my fellow believers, or a grape vine the fruit of a fig tree?
 Neither can a saltwater spring produce fresh water.
 (EXT)

-James 3:13 among you is wise Who understanding?
+v.
+13 Who among you is wise and understanding?
 Let him show by his good behavior his deeds in the gentleness of wisdom.
 (NASB)